 - Remember PoCA 2002 – fraud and bribery are predicate offences for money laundering!

 I discussed the principles and pitfalls of vulnerable customer management, including practical examples from my experiences with FCA-related clients at the Transforming Compliance Summit.

 5. Auditing your vulnerable customer processes

-Once you have understood the needs stemming from each of the four pillars, you can create your Vulnerable Customer Policy.
+Once you have understood the needs stemming from each of the four pillars, you can create your vulnerable customer policy.

-It needs to achieve the best outcomes for vulnerable customers and everyone in the organisation must understand it.
+It needs to achieve the best outcomes for vulnerable customers, and everyone in the organisation must understand it.

 Staff need the ability to empathise with vulnerable customers and not jump to conclusions about their situations.

+These measures are essential for ensuring you have a process that safeguards the vulnerable effectively.
 We have created a simple checklist to help you audit your existing procedures in respect of customer vulnerability:

 - Do you have a Customer Vulnerability Policy?

 - Have you identified the most likely areas where your customers could display vulnerability?